 Waste issues are covered by the Environmental Protection Act 1990.
 They are statutorily divided into collection, management and disposal functions.
 Many local authorities will be the waste collection authority for their area and some are also the waste management authority.
 However, only the larger authorities have a role as a waste disposal authority.
 Waste itself is categorised as domestic, commercial and industrial.

-It is common for both normal and special collections to be undertaken by a private sector waste collection company engaged by the local authority under the ‘best value’ obligations they are subject to.
+It is common for local authorities to contract out normal and special collections to a private-sector waste-collection company.
 The contractor’s services are supplied to the authority rather than to the householder.
 Therefore any charges for special collection services, even if the contractor collects and retains the payment from the householder, relate to a non-business activity of the authority.
-However, payments that are retained by the contractor form part of the consideration for its standard rated supply to the authority.
+However, payments that are retained by the contractor form part of the consideration for its standard-rated supply to the authority.

 The authority may make related supplies for which it charges.
 For example the provision of special dustbins necessary to fit the collection vehicle, or specially marked rubbish sacks.
-These are also be non-business except for the sale of standard unmarked bags that are otherwise available from retail suppliers, in which case they are standard rated.
+These are also non-business except when the local authority sells standard unmarked bags, which are standard rated.